Understanding the Tax Implications of Investing in US Stocks from India

 Tax Collection at Source (TCS)

 If you’re remitting more than Rs.
-7 lakh in a year for spending or investing abroad, there will be an additional tax collected on your payments called TCS.
+10 lakh in a year for spending or investing abroad, there will be an additional tax collected on your payments called TCS.
 This is not an additional tax and can be adjusted against other tax obligations.
 Currently, the TCS rate is 20% (it used to be 5% before October 2023).
-So, if you’re sending Rs.
-7,10,000 abroad, Rs.
-2000 will be deducted separately as TCS on the INR10,000 above 7 Lakhs.
+For instance, if you remit Rs.
+10,10,000 abroad, an additional Rs.
+2,000 will be deducted as TCS on the amount exceeding the Rs.
+10 lakh threshold.

-While you could always claim the TCS credit when filing your taxes, 2024 Budget simplified the process of claiming tax credits for amounts already paid.
+Although taxpayers could previously claim TCS credit while filing returns, the 2024 Budget has simplified the process of adjusting tax credits for amounts already paid.

 If you’ve paid Tax Collected at Source (TCS) on expenses like foreign travel, foreign investments, or foreign remittances, you can now directly inform your employer.
 Your employer will then reduce the amount of Tax Deducted at Source (TDS) from your salary.